TaskCoach.AI Blog

 What Buddha And Csikszentmihalyi Agreed On (And Where They Diverged)

-A cross-tradition synthesis between Buddhist non-attachment and contemporary flow research.
-Two paths converging on a similar conclusion about meaningful engagement.
+A cross-tradition synthesis between Buddhist non-attachment and modern flow research.
+Two very different paths that converge on the same idea about meaningful engagement.

-The Cortisol Crash Protocol: 4 Adaptogens For HPA Recovery
+The Cortisol Crash Protocol: 4 Adaptogens For Stress Recovery

 ADHD Burnout vs Regular Burnout: The 4-Phase Recovery Protocol